Role of the Graduate Writing Fellows - WIDWAC Program

 Six CUNY Graduate Writing Fellows are hired each year by the Queensborough Community College WI Program Co-Directors in coordination with the CUNY Graduate Center and the CUNY Office of Academic Affairs.

-Fellows have a twofold mission: the advancement of writing pedagogy for faculty to support the development of writing intensive (WI) courses and the enhancement of students’ learning and writing abilities.
+- Fellows have a twofold mission: through the advancement of writing pedagogy for faculty, they support the development of writing intensive (WI) courses and the enhancement of students’ learning and writing abilities.

 A. Faculty Development and Collaboration

 Fellows act as a theoretical and practical resource for faculty designing and teaching in WI courses.